 - The OASPA board is contacted by the membership committee before any approach is made to a member.

-2. If appropriate, the member is contacted and asked for a response to the information that OASPA has learned.
+2. If appropriate, the member is contacted and asked to respond to the information that OASPA has learned within 14 days.

 3. The Committee discusses the response, and asks further questions as necessary: